lestoni/pug/api/Readme.md

 Not the final documentation.
 =========================

+Sticking to [RESTful APIs best practices] (http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful) all the way. [@Amadou] (https://github.com/maxosba) thanks for the link again, can't say it enough.

 Lifted from [baugarten's](https://github.com/baugarten) [repo] (https://github.com/baugarten/node-restful).
 Which I hope will get time to contribute to as well.
 There are some few needs :)